How To Get a Divorce UK – In England & Wales

 If you have been living separately for more than five years then you will usually be granted a divorce, even if both parties don’t agree on it.

-If you have been divorced 2 years and both parties are in agreement to the divorce you will be able to get a divorce in an amicable and efficient manner.
+If you have been separated for 2 years and both parties are in agreement to the divorce you will be able to get a divorce in an amicable and efficient manner.

-If there isn’t an agreement to the divorce, you’ll need to wait for 5 years of separation when you don’t need your spouse’s agreement to divorce.
+If there isn’t an agreement to the divorce, you’ll need to wait for 5 years of separation then you don’t need your spouse’s agreement to divorce.

 However, you will need to know their address so the divorce petition can be sent to your spouse, otherwise the process becomes longer and more expensive.